whereiskurt/gopherit/00-newapp-template/README.md

     Description string      `json:"description"`
   }
 ```
-These JSON structures are defined in `pkg\acme\json.go` and are what the ACME HTTP API return.
+(These JSON structures are defined in `pkg\acme\json.go` and are what the ACME HTTP API return.)

 While ACME's data structure and JSON schema is useful for their purposes - it's incomplete for our application's needs.

-A much more useful structure for our application (listing `Gophers` and their `Things`) looks like this:
+A much more useful structure for our application of listing `Gophers` and their `Things` looks like this:
 ```
   package adapter
   type Gopher struct {